sramalho94/TOPxGA_Team3/README.md

 ---

+- Mondays, Wednesdays, and Fridays

+  - 10:00 AM EST

-- Mondays
+- Thursdays (interview prep)

   - 11:30 AM EST

-- Wednesdays and Fridays

-  - 10:00 AM EST

 ### Please reach out at least a day ahead of time if you have a scheduling conflict, I'm always willing to accomodate scheduling changes